A losing war I'm fighting

 Boil the roots of validation.

-It tastes like blood and bitter laughter.
+It tastes like blood and bitter

 It tastes just like I thought it would.